Painting-video installation and live performance, 04:00:00

-Afterlight was a collaboration with painter Virginia Broersma which consisted of a painting-video installation paired with four live performances which lasted each 30 minutes.
+Afterlight was a collaboration with painter Virginia Broersma which consisted of a painting-video installation paired with four live movement-based performances which lasted each 30 minutes.
 By using various mediums (painting, video, live performance) that 'remain' in our memories differently, the work aimed to remember forgotten and invisible bodies through ideas of ephemerality and permanence.
 The work was expanded by a wall-poem by LA-based curator and writer Virginia Arce and documented through video and photography by LA-based artist Christian Alvarez.
-It was presented at the Latin American Museum of Art as part of the Barrio Baroque event.
+It was presented at the Latin American Museum of Art.